-New Year is the main holiday of the year in Japan and the country shuts down for several days as people take time off to spend time with their families and relax.
-As with Christmas celebrations in the West, there are numerous customs and traditions that are observed at New Year.
+New Year is the main holiday of the year in Japan, and the country shuts down for several days as people take time off to spend time with their families and relax.
+As with Christmas celebrations in the West, numerous customs and traditions are observed at New Years.
 Here are explanations of a few of them:

 Once the address of the sender and recipient are written in, there is very little space for a personalized message, and most people limit themselves to one or two lines squeezed somewhere between the photos.
 If there has been a passing of a family member during the year, cards will not be sent out of respect for the dead.
 In this instance, a family member sends a postcard called mochū hagaki to inform friends and relatives.